 Sakai sold O27 track that looked a lot like contemporary Marx or Lionel track, but Sakai placed the ties further back from the end and didn’t paint or blacken the ties.
 Sakai’s switches are similar internally to the Marx 1590, although the controller wires up differently.
 You can use a Marx or Atlas #56 controller with them if the controller is missing, and if you want to make them non-derailing, you can use my instructions for Marx switches.
 Sakai’s switches work pretty well with either Marx or Lionel trains due to their design.
 The controller left something to be desired so they’ve been maligned over the years, and they’re prone to developing internal shorts.
 So be sure to test them out before you install them on the layout, and consider a different controller.

 Running Sakai trains

 The 301 locomotive is usually rather dependable and it runs very smoothly, like a costlier Lionel or American Flyer train.
 The knuckle coupler is similar enough to Lionel that you can run mix Lionel cars into a Sakai consist or vice-versa if you want some variety.
 And since Marx cars so closely resemble Sakai, they look good together.
-You can put Lionel trucks on common Marx cars to run them with Sakai.
+You can put Lionel trucks on common Marx cars to run them with Sakai, or swap a Lionel coupler for a Marx one.
 And before people realized Sakai trains aren’t very easy to find, it was common for Marx fans to put Marx trucks on Sakai rolling stock to get more variety.